-So, you’re looking for a business partner and you want to evaluate your prospect to determine if it they are going to be a good fit.
-How can you make your decision based on SEMrush data?
+So, you’re looking for a business partner and you want to evaluate your prospect to determine if they are going to be a good fit.
+How can you make your decision based on Semrush data?

 Follow these steps to use Traffic Analytics data to get an understanding of your business partner prospect based on the traffic to their domain.
 To start, enter the domain name of your prospective partner into the Traffic Analytics tool.

 1. Look at the Total Quantity of Their Traffic